Rispolyv0n/FDA-hw1/README.md

 - data file: `googleplaystore.csv`
   - download website: https://www.kaggle.com/lava18/google-play-store-apps

-The data file 'googleplaystore.csv' should be put in the same directory with the file 'hw1-part2.ipynb'.
+The data file `googleplaystore.csv` should be put in the same directory with the file `hw1-part2.ipynb`.